Puerto Rican Day Parade attacks: Background

 The Puerto Rican Day Parade, an annual event held on the second Sunday in June, marches down Fifth Avenue from 44th Street to 79th Street, passing by Central Park along the way.
 The temperature on June 11 was over 90 F. Parade observers noted the smell of marijuana in the air, and some reported that paraders were smoking in full presence of officers.
 The police disputed this claim.
 Other witnesses reported seeing attendees openly drinking alcohol.
 One witness later recalled seeing "alcohol all over the street, bottles of liquor, people offering shots."

-Before noon, a group of three women were harassed and fondled near the Metropolitan Museum of Art.
+Before noon, a group of three women were harassed and groped near the Metropolitan Museum of Art.
 Hours later, witnesses began noticing groups of men using water guns and other vessels to splash attendees indiscriminately as well as men shouting lewd insults at passing women.
 While there were nearly a thousand police officers assigned to Central Park during the parade, none were present along a stretch of Center Drive, where many of the more violent attacks would take place.

 Attacks

 At 6:14 p.m.
 EDT, the first of the violent attacks began.
 At Simon Bolivar Plaza, near Sixth Avenue and Central Park South, a group of 15 to 20 men descended upon two teenagers, sprayed them with water, and proceeded to grope them.
 One victim was pushed to the ground and an assailant stole a pocketbook from them before moving on.
 A few minutes later, the attackers surrounded a French honeymooning couple on Center Drive near Wollman Rink.
 The group doused the woman with water, with some men reportedly chanting, "Soak her!
 Soak her!"

-The group then tore off her clothes and undergarments, fondled her, and yanked her jewelry from her neck.
+The group then tore off her clothes and undergarments, groped her, and yanked her jewelry from her neck.
 Her husband attempted to save her, forcing his way through the crowd, and taking her out of the park to a policeman.
-The couple was ushered into a police scooter, but the crowd surrounded the scooter and attempted to continue the attack.
+The couple was ushered to a police scooter, but the crowd surrounded the scooter and attempted to continue the attack.

 Soon after, another victim, skating down Central Park South, was assaulted by a group of men.
 She was pulled to the ground and the assailants attempted to remove her shorts.
 The men eventually gave up after stealing her cell phone.
 The victim then attempted to report the attack to a policeman who ignored her.
 Dozens of women were subsequently mobbed and assaulted.
 One of the last attacks was on a trio of British tourists at around 6:48 p.m.
 The three teenagers were sitting on a fence in the park when a group of men began groping them.
 One of the teenagers was forcibly separated from her group, stripped, sexually assaulted and sexually abused.
 After a brief respite, a second group of men came upon her and assaulted and robbed her.